TitusKI/CineFlix/README.md

 1. Build the app for the desired platform: `flutter build <platform>`
 2. Follow the platform-specific deployment instructions to deploy the app.

+## Technologies Used 💻

+CineFlix is built using the following technologies:

+- Flutter: A UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
+- Dart: A programming language used for building Flutter applications.